 The Brookings Metro Monitor's 2025 updates show the Greater Sacramento region maintained or improved in growth, prosperity and inclusion over the past 10 years.
+The 2025 rankings show the region continues to increase in Growth.
+While Prosperity and Inclusion were slightly down in 2025, the overall trend is positive.
 This is further evidence that GSEC's efforts are paying off - quality growth, through leadership models like GSEC, is leading to inclusive prosperity.

-- Greater Sacramento's 10-year growth ranking improved from 22nd to 10th nationally. - ◆ The region's 10-year prosperity ranking improved from 28th to 20th. - ◆ The region's inclusion ranking decreased from 4th to 7th.
+- Greater Sacramento's 10-year growth ranking improved from 22nd to 10th nationally. - The region's 10-year prosperity ranking improved from 28th to 20th. - The region's inclusion ranking decreased from 4th to 7th.